Yellowstone National Park: Recreation

+Yellowstone National Park provides a range of recreational opportunities, but they also come with inherent risks.
+From 2007 to 2023, a total of 74 deaths were recorded within the park.
+Driving is the leading cause of fatalities, accounting for over 45%, often occurring on roads and highways that traverse Yellowstone's challenging terrain.
+Water-related activities, including fishing, swimming, and boating on Yellowstone Lake and the park’s rivers and streams, contribute to 16% of fatalities.
+Hiking, climbing, and walking make up 38%, with incidents frequently occurring on the trails of Yellowstone National Park or near Yellowstone's geothermal areas.

 The National Park Service maintains nine visitor centers and museums and is responsible for the maintenance of historical structures and many of the other 2,000 buildings.
-These structures include National Historical Landmarks such as the Old Faithful Inn built from 1903 to 1904 and the entire Fort Yellowstone – Mammoth Hot Springs Historic District.
-A historical and educational tour is available at Fort Yellowstone which details the history of the National Park Service and the development of the park.
-Campfire programs, guided walks, and other interpretive presentations normally available at numerous locations in the summer, and on a limited basis during other seasons were suspended in 2021 as a COVID-19 response.
+These structures include National Historical Landmarks, such as the Old Faithful Inn built from 1903 to 1904 and the entire Fort Yellowstone – Mammoth Hot Springs Historic District.
+A historical and educational tour is available at Fort Yellowstone, which details the history of the National Park Service and the development of the park.
+Campfire programs, guided walks, and other interpretive presentations normally available at numerous locations in the summer, and on a limited basis during other seasons were suspended in 2021 as a response to COVID-19.

 Camping is available at a dozen campgrounds with more than 2,000 campsites.
 Camping is also available in surrounding National Forests, as well as in Grand Teton National Park to the south.
 Backcountry campsites are accessible only by foot or by horseback and require a permit.
 There are 1100 mi of hiking trails available.
-The park is not considered to be a good destination for mountaineering because of the instability of volcanic rock which predominates.
+The park is not considered to be a good destination for mountaineering because of the predominance of unstable volcanic rock.
 Visitors with pets are required to keep them on a leash at all times and are limited to areas near roadways and in "front country" zones such as drive-in campgrounds.
 Around thermal features, wooden and paved trails have been constructed to ensure visitor safety, and most of these areas are handicapped accessible.
 The National Park Service maintains a year-round clinic at Mammoth Hot Springs and provides emergency services throughout the year.